WORDS: ELLIOTT HUGHES | PHOTOGRAPHY: JAGUAR LAND ROVER

-Another obvious aesthetic change is to the car’s headlights, which are slimmer and more aggressive at the front and arranged in a sleek central strip across the tailgate.
+Another obvious aesthetic change is to the car’s lights, which are slimmer and more aggressive at the front, and arranged in a sleek central strip across the tailgate.

 Despite the stylistic changes, the new Sport looks familiar on the outside, largely because many of its design cues have already been seen on the Range Rover Velar and Evoque models.
 Whether potential buyers will think this detracts from the visual impact of the new car remains to be seen.